RecruitiFi/go_to_webinar/README.md

 # GoToWebinar

-It is a Rubygem client to GoToWebinar API.
+A ruby client to connect GoToWebinar API.

 ## Installation